-The Company also assessed the impacts of COVID-19 on the above accounting matters as of July 31, 2020 and through the date of this report.
-While it is difficult to quantify the impact of COVID-19, the future magnitude and duration of COVID-19, as well as other associated factors, could result in material negative impacts to its condensed consolidated financial statements in future reporting periods.
+The Company also assessed the impacts of COVID-19 on the above accounting matters as of October 31, 2020 and through the date of this report.
+While it is difficult to quantify the impact of COVID-19, the future magnitude and duration of COVID-19, as well as other associated factors, could result in material negative impacts to the Company's condensed consolidated financial statements in future reporting periods.